Skip to main content

 4. cardboard art geometric wall art 04Carefully cut around the outside of the pyramids with a craft knife to reveal the final shape.
 Now it is ready to place on the wall – we recommend using velcro picture hanging strips or similar.

-Flower garland cardboard tube crafts
+Flower garland cardboard art

 Takes about 2 hours